tesseract-ocr/tesstrain/README.md

 All the variables defined above apply, but there is no explicit dependency on `training`.

-Still, the target hinges on the `LOG_FILE` intercepted during training (just will not trigger training itself).
-Besides the log file, this also evaluates the trained models (for each checkpoint) on the eval dataset.
+Still, the target depends on the `LOG_FILE` captured during training (just will not trigger training itself).
+Besides analysing the log file, this also directly evaluates the trained models (for each checkpoint) on the eval dataset.
 The latter is also available as an independent target `evaluation`:

     # Make OUTPUT_DIR/eval/MODEL_FILE*.*.log
     make evaluation